Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, match up versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, take on the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-Below we will look at Jokic's stats and trends, helping you make good picks on prop bets.
+Below, we break down Jokic's stats and trends to help you find the most appealing prop bets.

 Nikola Jokic Prop Bets vs. the Suns